emily7lim/4012_CTF/assignment/pwn/customer_first/README.md

 nc pwn.sigx.net 3104

+provided files:
+- customerfirst
+- flag.txt

 Hint:
 - Where does the staff work behind the scenes?
 Ghidra knows
 - You serve customers with scanf and gets??
 - Is there a function I can jump to?
 - Which file feature requires me to leak?

-files:
-- customerfirst
-- flag.txt